cecilsmith/jetson-rhem-workshop/README.md

 * Run sudo ./1_configure-firewall-and-registry.sh
 * Run sudo ./2_rhem-server-build-commands.sh

-Once these scripts are complete, you should be able to open the Flight Control web UI at https://<laptop hostname>.
+Once these scripts are complete, you should be able to open the Flight Control web UI at https://LAPTOP_HOSTNAME.
 The login credentials are admin/admin unless you changed them in the 2_rhem-server-build-commands.sh script.

 # Post Installation Steps